11 Things You Need to Know Before You Go Off Birth Control

 You may be in for a rude awakening

 “I recommend trying to remember how you felt before you started on birth control so you will be prepared for what to expect,” Dr. Yamaguchi says.
 For women who’ve only been on the pill for a few months or a year, it’s easy to remember what their cycles were like—with cramps and cravings, for example.
 “A lot of my patients get more discomfort with ovulation and heavier menses as they get older, so if it’s been 10 years of their being on the pill, they can be surprised at how bad their symptoms can be when they are naturally cycling,” Dr. Yamaguchi says.
 Check out the secrets your period really wants to tell you.

 You may bleed more—or less

 The most common side effect of going off the pill is a heavier period, but that’s not the fault of the pill.
 “Birth control pills help make your period more predictable and also lighter,” Dr. Yamaguchi says.
-“It’s a common misconception that the birth control pill causes heavier, more painful periods when you stop—it’s just that your body has been getting treated for these symptoms but you didn’t know.”
+“It’s a common misconception that stopping birth control pills triggers heavier, more painful periods—it’s just that your body has been getting treated for these symptoms but you didn’t know.”
 Stopping any form of hormonal birth control, including the Nuva Ring, the Patch, or a hormonal IUD, such as Mirena, will likely also cause heavier bleeding.
 With the removal of the copper IUD, however, which doesn’t have hormones, you will likely return to a lighter period, as the copper IUD tends to cause heavier bleeding.
-Stopping use of the implants Nexplanon or Depo-Provera may cause your menses return to normal if they changed when you started birth control.
+Stopping the use of the implants Nexplanon or Implanon may cause your menses to return to normal if they changed when you started birth control.
 These are period problems to never ignore.